segmentio/kafka-go/README.md

 ## TLS Support

 For a bare bones Conn type or in the Reader/Writer configs you can specify a dialer option for TLS support.
 If the TLS field is nil, it will not connect with TLS.
+*Note:* Connecting to a Kafka cluster with TLS enabled without configuring TLS on the Conn/Reader/Writer can manifest in opaque io.ErrUnexpectedEOF errors.

 ### Connection